dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/tos.md

 ## 11. Indemnification

-You agree to indemnify and hold harmless TwiliTransit from claims, damages, and expenses arising from:
+You agree to indemnify and hold harmless SIGNAL Transport Assist from claims, damages, and expenses arising from:
 - Your use of our Services
 - Violation of these Terms
 - Violation of applicable laws